jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 	- Using autoclave gloves place flasks and bin into autoclave and set autoclave to "liquid" setting
 	- Fill out autoclave log
 	- Do not pour autoclaved saltwater into algae culture immediately while saltwater is still hot, this will kill the algae, wait until the next day to use the autoclaved saltwater
+- Autoclaving glassware
+	- Glassware that will hold the algae culture (algae stock, saltwater, and F/2 media) must be autoclaved before algae, autoclaved saltwater, and F/2 media are put in
+	- Cover openings of empty glassware with foil and autoclave tape securely
+	- Place in autoclave bin and autoclave in the autoclave on sixth floor using gravity option
+	- If other dry items need to be autoclaved as well, such as rubber stopper and tubing apparatus, these items can be autoclaved together using gravity option
+- Autoclaving rubber stoppers and tubing
+	- Stopper and tubing apparatus must be autoclaved before plugging into air pump and into glassware holding the algae culture
+	- Pull tubing through opening of rubber stopper
+	- If tubing does not fit, carve the opening with a scalpel or knife as needed
+	- Completely wrap the stopper and tubing apparatus with foil and cover with autoclave tape
+	- Place in autoclave bin and autoclave in the autoclave on sixth floor using gravity option
+	- If other dry items need to be autoclaved as well, such as empty glassware, these items can be autoclaved together using gravity option

+Adding autoclaved saltwater with F/2 Media to Algae Carboys
+- Materials needed
+- After one day when autoclaved saltwater has been cooled
+	- add 1 mL of F/2 media for every 1000 mL of saltwater

 Using the hemocytometer to count algae cells
 1. Use 70% ethanol for cleaning the coverslip of the hemocytometer before use